 - Companies such as Lockheed, Motorola, Boeing, and Northrup Grumman have all been penalized for violations.

 - The government will assess ITAR compliance penalties unless your company is committed to being compliant.

-There are mandatory measure that contractors and businesses must have in place.
+There are mandatory measures that contractors and businesses must have in place.
 An example would be submission to external audits and appointment of compliance officers.

 - Failure to meet ITAR requirements can result in debarment from a future exporting activity.

-- Companies must also have disclosure policies in place for failure to be ITAR compliant.
+- Companies must also have disclosure policies in place for failing to be ITAR compliant.